The Russian, the Panic, and the Railroad

 Dickey, Alfred.
 "The Russian, the Panic, and the Railroad."
 Bellman Magazine, 10 December 1910, 1573-1578.

-|"He had little more than the clothes
+|"He had little more than the clothes on his back."|

 The pictures hung together there